z-lab/sparselora/README.md

 bash scripts/codefeedback.sh "NousResearch/Meta-Llama-3.1-8B" "llama3.1-8b-codefeedback.yaml" --enable-unsloth True
 ```

-Adding the `--enable-unsloth` argument works works on the reasoning, code generation, and instruction-following benchmarks.
+Adding the `--enable-unsloth` argument works on the reasoning, code generation, and instruction-following benchmarks.
 Be sure to checkout the default unsloth configurations under `spft/utils/model.py`.
 Alternatively our SparseLoRA/Unsloth compatible autograd functions (`spft/modules/unlsoth/*`) can be used out of place.

 ## Citation
 If you find SparseLoRA useful or relevant to your project and research, please kindly cite our paper: